Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 - This season, he's put up 10.5% of the Nuggets' attempted field goals, as he's averaging 9.3 per contest.

-- He's connected on 1.1 threes per game, or 9.4% of his team's makes from beyond the arc this season.
+- He's taken 3.2 threes per game, or 9.9% of his team's shots from beyond the arc this season.

 - Brown's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Defensively, the Suns are sixth in the NBA, conceding 111.6 points per contest.
+- Defensively, the Suns are ranked sixth in the league, allowing 111.6 points per game.

-- On the glass, the Suns are 11th in the NBA, giving up 42.9 rebounds per game.
+- On the glass, the Suns are 11th in the league, conceding 42.9 rebounds per game.

-- The Suns give up 23.4 assists per contest, third-ranked in the league.
+- Looking at assists, the Suns are third in the NBA, allowing 23.4 per contest.

-- Allowing 11.4 made 3-pointers per game, the Suns are the third-ranked team in the league.
+- In terms of 3-pointers, the Suns have allowed 11.4 makes per game, third in the NBA.

 Bruce Brown vs. the Suns